Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/Python/27_RFID.rst

 Open "Thonny", click "This computer" -> "D:" -> "Micropython_Codes" -> "27.2_RFID_Read_And_Write".

-Select"mfrc522.py", right click to :red:`select "Upload to /", wait for "mfrc522.py" to be uploaded to ESP8266` and then double click "RFID_Read_And_Write.py".
+:red:`Select "mfrc522.py", right click to \`select "Upload to /", wait for "mfrc522.py" to be uploaded to ESP8266\`` and then double click "RFID_Read_And_Write.py".

 RFID_Read_UID
 ----------------------------